eHealthAfrica/trace-and-go-public/README.md

 # Contribute

 Please check out the [issues](https://github.com/eHealthAfrica/Amsel/issues) we are currently workin on.
 Feel free to ask questions if you don't understand, or something is not quite clear.
-If you want some explanation please just email me and we can work on the details.
+If you want some explanation please just email us and we can work on the details.